tianjialiu/FIRECAM/fire_inv/README.md

 ```
 wget -m -np -nH --cut-dirs=2 -A hdf5,csv,txt,xlsx https://www.geo.vu.nl/~gwerf/GFED/GFED4/
 ```
+Note: GFEDv5 is in development.
+(A later version of FIRECAM will include GFEDv5 v2.6r1 emissions.)

 ### 2. FINNv1.5
 Annual TXT (with daily timesteps) can be downloaded [here](http://bai.acom.ucar.edu/Data/fire).
 After filling out some information, you can download the compressed tar.gz files containing the TXT files.
 Select the GEOS-Chem formatted files.

-To standarize and break-up the annual TXT files into more manageable monthly TXT files, use the `FINN_txt_monthly.R` script under `code/preprocess/`.
+To standarize and break-up the annual TXT files into more manageable monthly TXT files, use the `FINN_txt_monthly.R` and `FINN_txt_monthly_NRT.R` scripts under `code/preprocess/`.
 (Note that this pre-processing step is required to use the R code to process the FINN data.)
 The `FINNv1p5_scale_factors.csv` under `ancill/` converts FINN emissions to units of kg.

 FINN files for the most recent year can be downloaded from UCAR's ftp server.
-However, these estimates differ from the annual FINNv1.5 files that are later made available:
+(Currently in FIRECAM, NRT emissions are used for 2021-22.
+Some NRT daily files are missing in 2022.)
+However, these estimates differ from the annual FINNv1.5 files that are later made available.
+Below is an example for downloading all NRT files for 2021 (Note that the files need to be unzipped after downloading):
 ```
-wget -m -np -nH --cut-dirs=3 -e robots=off -A gz  https://www.acom.ucar.edu/acresp/MODELING/finn_emis_txt
+wget -r -np -nH --cut-dirs=3 -e robots=off -A gz 'GLOB_GEOSchem_2021*.txt.gz' https://www.acom.ucar.edu/acresp/MODELING/finn_emis_txt/
 ```
+Note: FINN has been updated to v2.5; this new version uses VIIRS active fires.
+(A later version of FIRECAM will include FINNv2.5 emissions.)

 ### 3. GFASv1.2
 Monthly NetCDF files (with daily timesteps) can be downloaded from the ECMWF server.
 However, this process is very intensive and requires a lot of storage space, since each file (per species, per month) is not compressed (347-384 MB).
 Several species can be downloaded together and saved to the same file, but I prefer to download each species as a separate file.
 Do not download all parameters to the same file, as ECMWF has a 30GB limit per request.
 After you download your files, running a simple netCDF compression for each file in a batch shell (.sh) script (`nccopy -d1 originalfile.nc newfile.nc`) can drastically reduce the file size (to \~3 MB!).

 You must first [register for a ECMWF account](https://apps.ecmwf.int/registration/).
-Then, install the ECMWF key and Python library following the instructions [here](https://confluence.ecmwf.int//display/WEBAPI/Access+ECMWF+Public+Datasets#AccessECMWFPublicDatasets-key).
+Then, install CDS API key and client and Python library following the instructions [here](https://confluence.ecmwf.int//display/WEBAPI/Access+ECMWF+Public+Datasets#AccessECMWFPublicDatasets-key).
+You must first [register for a CDS account](https://cds.climate.copernicus.eu/user/register?destination=%2F%23!%2Fhome).
+Then, install the CDS API key and client following the instructions [here](https://cds.climate.copernicus.eu/api-how-to).
+Note that GFAS is no longer available from the previous ECMWF API.

-I modified the example Python script from ECMWF to automate download requests to the ECMWF server (`GFAS_ECMWF.py`), which can be found in `code/downloads/`.
+I wrote a Python script to automate download requests from the CDS API (`GFAS_CDS.py`), which can be found in `code/downloads/`.

 ### 4. QFEDv2.5r1
 Daily NetCDF files can be downloaded at the NASA NCCS data portal.
 You can download the entire directory using the `wget` command: